uktrade/update-supply-chain-information/README.md

 #### Data Flow

-Once the project data has been made available in Activity Stream's Elasticsearch, it can be extracted by the DIT's Data Flow aplication which stores it in Data Workspace.
+Once the project data has been made available in Activity Stream's Elasticsearch, it can be extracted by the DIT's Data Flow application which stores it in Data Workspace.
 Once in Data Workspace, it can be used by the Supply Chains Visualisations application.

 This integration is achieved by the creation of multiple DAGs (Python classes based on Airflow DAGs),